 The new LaGuardia's $8 billion price tag is being funded by both private and public dollars, with 75 percent coming from private sources, according to Cuomo.

-The first half of the project will cost $4 billion through what is considered the largest public-private partnership for infrastructure in the United States, the governor said, and consists of replacing Terminal B, a new 1.3 million-square-foot building with 35 gates.
+The first half of the project will cost $4 billion through what is considered the largest public-private partnership for infrastructure in the United States, the governor said.

 In August 2017, Magic Johnson Enterprises and Loop Capital, which together make up JLC Infrastructure, announced a $10 million equity investment with LaGuardia Gateway Partners, the consortium of developers leading the rebuild.

-The second half of the project will involve redeveloping and connecting the Delta-operated terminals C and D to the airport.
-That work, which is expected to be done by 2026, is estimated to cost $4 billion and will be financed primarily through Delta, with the Port Authority contributing $600 million.
+The second half of the project will involve redeveloping and combining the Delta-operated terminals C and D. That work, which is expected to be done by 2021, is estimated to cost $4 billion and will be financed primarily through Delta, with the Port Authority contributing $600 million.

 The renovation will include four concourses with 37 gates, and is considered the largest airport investment in the company's history, Delta CEO Edward Bastian said.